Coronavirus and security issues cast a pall over Myanmar polls | DW | 30.09.2020

 In one of her live Facebook videos, Suu Kyi urged her supporters to follow health measures during the election period to ensure that votes can be cast freely in November.

-Since Monday, Yangon has been in a state of lockdown, with authorities closing its borders.
-Schools and recreational facilities remain shut and gatherings of more than six people are not allowed in the city.
+Since Monday, Yangon has been in a state of lockdown.
+Authorities closed its borders, schools and recreational facilities remain shut and gatherings of more than six people are not allowed in the city.
 Domestic travel within Myanmar has also been restricted.

 As of Wednesday, the country has reported 12,425 confirmed COVID-19 cases and 284 related deaths.